picoruby/prk_firmware-wiki/Keyscan-matrix.md

 )
 ```

-## Duplex matrix
+## Duplex and Round-robin matrix

-When you have a circuit that the image shows:
+Let's say there is a duplex matrix circuit like this:

 ![](images/duplex-matrix.png)